nlirsz/organ-nlabz/replit.md

 - Maintained neumorphic design system with CSS custom properties
 - Enhanced Brazilian Portuguese localization for all UI text
 - Added BRL currency formatting throughout the application

+## Latest Improvements (Same Day)
+- Implemented user-based product filtering system (each user sees only their own products)
+- Added colorful tab navigation with distinct colors for each tab (blue, green, orange, purple, red)
+- Enhanced category filters with icons and colors for better visual distinction
+- Improved Gemini AI price extraction with more robust Brazilian price detection
+- Added advanced search functionality with product name, store, and description search
+- Implemented sorting options (by name, price, date) with visual feedback
+- Enhanced product card design with better category display and pricing information
+- Added animated transitions and hover effects throughout the interface
+- Improved error handling and fallback systems for price extraction
+- Enhanced tooltip and user feedback systems

 The application follows a clean architecture pattern with clear separation between frontend, backend, and data layers, making it maintainable and scalable for future enhancements.